 “Is there any way to do that?”
 By the way, you can sing that to the snowman tune and it totally works because my brain has been taken over by Disney.
 My daughter and I have had whole conversations using songs from Frozen as the melodies… Scary, right?
 Even scarier is that we are roping my husband into them now.

 We are all dreaming in Disney these days, but our daughter is getting to dress up like her favorite Disney princesses, Elsa and Anna!
 I knew I could quickly make something she would love and not grow out of in 6 months.

 I made both of them for about $20 each and a few hours of snipping, sewing and stitching.
 You can make them, too, even if you have to borrow someone’s sewing machine.
 Yes, it’s that easy!
 Click on “Read More” to make your own Princess Anna Dress Up Apron!

 Apron?
 Yes.
 Why?
 Because little kids grow 2 inches every 24 hours.
 Okay, that might be a bit of an exaggeration, but because our daughter is only 2.5 years old, she is growing out of clothes about every 6-8 months and I didn’t want to make a dress up dress that I’d just have to repeat.

-By the way, if you’re interested in the Princess / Queen Elsa dress up apron tutorial I created, check back on June 20th.
-I’ll be sharing the tutorial here and with Kim and her followers on 733blog and I can’t wait!
+If you’re interested in the Princess / Queen Elsa dress up apron tutorial I created, please click the link!

 Don’t have time to read through this right now?
-Tweet the message in the blue box below (by clicking on it) or Pin the image below to Pinterest so you can find it later.
+Pin the image below so you can find it later!

 Supplies (should run you about $20 total if purchased at JoAnn’s):